SusLiu03/BitLink/README.md

 `npx ts-node server/server.ts`

-Deployed on a DigitalOcean Ubuntu instance, using Nginx as a reverse proxy and accessible at: 137.184.186.52:4200.
+Deployed on a DigitalOcean Ubuntu instance, using Nginx as a reverse proxy and accessible at: [137.184.186.52:4200](https://137.184.186.52/).
 We had to reconfigure the routing and redownloading the packages through npm.

+A test account that can be used for login is:
+Username: jchan20@uci.edu
+Password: tester123